Also known as a purified protein derivative, it is a combination of proteins used in the diagnosis of tuberculosis.

 The area of induration (palpable, elevated, hardened area) around the injection site is the reaction to tuberculin.
-It is important to keep in mind that redness is not measured.
+It is essential to keep in mind that redness is not measured.

 A tuberculin reaction is classified as positive depending on the diameter of the induration in conjunction with certain patient-specific risk factors.

-In a healthy person whose immune system is normal, induration greater than or equal to 15mm is considered a positive skin test.
-If there are blisters (vesiculation), the test is also considered positive.
+In a healthy person whose immune system is standard, induration greater than or equal to 15mm is considered a positive skin test.
+If there are blisters (vesiculation), the test is also positive.

-In some groups of people, the test is considered positive if induration of less than 15 mm is present.
-For example, an induration area of 10 mm is considered positive in the following groups:
+In some groups, the test is considered positive if induration of less than 15 mm is present.
+For example, an induration area of 10 mm is deemed to be positive in the following groups:

 - Recent immigrants from areas of high prevalence.